USRC Surveyor

 USRC Surveyor was a 6-gun cutter of the United States Revenue-Marine captured by British forces during the War of 1812.
 Despite the vessel's loss, the "gallant and desperate" defense of her crew against a superior British force is commemorated by the United States Coast Guard.
 Along with the British frigate which bested her in battle, HMS Narcissus, Surveyor is among six legendary ships memorialized in the lyrics of the Coast Guard march "Semper Paratus".

 Construction

 USRC Surveyor was laid down in 1807 and commissioned the same year.
 The 75 t cutter was 7 foot in draft and 68 foot in length with a 19 foot beam.
 Home ported in Baltimore, Maryland, different sources report her as armed either with six 12-pound carronades, or six six-pound cannon.
 Surveyor carried a normal complement of 25.

-The defense of the cutter Surveyor occurred at the southern end of Chesapeake Bay (pictured) near Gloucester Point.
+The capture of Surveyor occurred at the southern end of Chesapeake Bay (pictured) near Gloucester Point.

-Members of the Historic Ship's Company, a ceremonial unit of the U.S. Coast Guard and U.S. Coast Guard Auxiliary, are pictured in 2012 attired in uniforms typical of Revenue Marine personnel during the War of 1812.